Introduction

 Reducing Work in Hot Paths

-• Keep logic minimal
+• Keep logic minimal in event handlers

-• Avoid allocations inside loops
+• Avoid object allocations inside loops

 • Move heavy work outside handlers

-• Defer non-critical tasks
+• Defer non-critical tasks with requestIdleCallback

 Using Web Workers for Heavy Tasks

-• Parsing large datasets
+• Parsing large JSON or CSV datasets

-• Image processing
+• Image processing and filtering

-• Data compression
+• Data compression and encryption

-Web Workers prevent blocking the main thread.
+Web Workers prevent blocking the main thread, keeping the UI responsive during heavy computation.

 Common Performance Mistakes to Avoid